Determining Hadron-Quark Phase Transition Chemical Potential via Astronomical Observations: Constructing the Hadron-Quark Phase Transition in Hybrid Star Matter

+It is well known that, as the phase transition happens, the Gibbs condition should be satisfied, {\it i.e.} the chemical potentials ($\mu_{B}^{}$, $\mu_{e}^{}$) and the pressure ($p$) should be the same in the two phases.
+Therefore, the phase transition should only happen on the cross line of the two surfaces, which corresponds to the blue solid line shown in Fig.~\ref{fig:HadronQuarkSurface}.
+At low and high baryon chemical potential, since the hybrid star matter should be charge neutral, the hadron and the quark surfaces degenerate to the charge neutral lines.
+On the blue line, however, the hadron and the quark matter can be both charged as long as their charges could be canceled.

+Fig.~\ref{fig:HadronQuarkSurface} shows distinctly that, with the increasing of baryon chemical potential, the pressure of the matter changes along the red dotted line, until the red dotted line intersects with the blue line, and the phase transition begins.
+The pressure then changes along the blue line.
+As the blue line intersects with the orange line, the phase transition ends, and the pressure changes along the orange line of quark matter.

+On these lines, both the $p$ and the $\mu_{e}^{}$ can be represented by $\mu_{B}^{}$, and the first order derivative of the pressure is:

+At the intersection point of the red dotted line and the blue line (denoted by blue balls in Fig.~\ref{fig:HadronQuarkSurface}), the derivative ${\textrm{d}\mu_{e}^{}}/{\textrm{d}\mu_{B}^{}}$ is not continuous since the connection of the two lines is not smooth.
+However, since $\partial p/{\partial \mu_{e}^{}}$ is zero on the red line because of the charge neutral requirement, the first order derivative of the pressure is continuous on this cross point.
+The second order derivative ${\textrm{d}^{2}p}/{\textrm{d}\mu_{B}^{2}}$, however, is not continuous on the phase transition point, and the square of the sound speed

-The calculated sound speed squared as a function of baryon chemical potential is shown in Fig.~\ref{fig:mu-c2_Gibbs}.
-At low baryon chemical potential, the matter is in hadron phase, then the speed of sound increases monotonically with the increasing of baryon chemical potential.
-At $\mu_{0}^{}=1.23\,\textrm{GeV}$, the quark matter begins to appear, and the speed of sound gets discontinuous.
-The sound speed involves another gap at $\mu_{1}=1.63\,\textrm{ GeV}$, where hadron matter disappears totally and the hadron-quark phase transition ends.
+is not continuous at this point.
+The same goes for the intersection point of the blue and orange lines.
+The general characteristic of the sound speed squared as a function of baryon chemical potential can be shown in Fig.~\ref{fig:mu-c2_Gibbs}.

+It is known that, when the baryon chemical potential is barely beyond the proton mass, the matter is in hadron phase, and the SS increases monotonically with the increasing of baryon chemical potential.
+At some critical chemical potential $\mu_{0}$ (e.g., here $\mu_{0}^{}=1.23\,\textrm{GeV}$), the quark matter begins to appear, and the sound speed squared gets discontinuous.
+At another critical chemical potential $\mu_{1}$ (e.g., here $\mu_{1}=1.63\,\textrm{ GeV}$), the SS involves another gap where hadron matter disappears completely and the hadron-quark phase transition ends.
+And in case of the chemical potential $\mu > \mu_{1}$, the $c_{s}^{2}$ increases monotonously and approaches the conformal limit $1/3$.

-However, since both the hadron model and the quark model are inaccurate at densities where the phase transition takes place, the calculated critical baryon chemical potential loses its accuracy.
-Also, in our previous work~\cite{Bai:2018PRD}, we showed that if we take the Gibbs construction to build the complete EoS, the maximum mass of the hybrid star can not reach $2M_{\odot}$ even if we don't include hyperons.
-We have also shown that, if we include hyperons in the hadron model, the phase transition will not occur under Gibbs construction.
-Therefore, we need to find another scheme to construct the EoS.
+As for the $c_{s}^{2}(\mu_{B}^{})$ in the region $\mu_{0}^{} < \mu_{B}^{} < \mu_{1}^{}$, one still does not have any concrete knowledge.
+It is just what we take as the objective to construct the EoS of the matter involving the hadron-quark phase transition.